-- 1. In the Salesforce application, from Setup, click Create > Objects. - 2.
-Click Invoice. - 3.
-Scroll down to the Buttons, Links, and Actions related list and click New Action. - 4.
-In the Action Type drop-down list, select Create a Record. - 5.
-In the Target Object drop-down list, select Delivery. - 6.
+- 1. From the object management settings for custom objects, click Invoice. - 2.
+Scroll down to the Buttons, Links, and Actions related list and click New Action. - 3.
+In the Action Type drop-down list, select Create a Record. - 4.
+In the Target Object drop-down list, select Delivery. - 5.
 In the Label field, enter Create Delivery.

-The action name defaults to Create\Delivery.
+The action name defaults to Create_Delivery.
 This is name by which the action is referenced by the API.